lawrenceli7/LC3-Processor/README.md

 instruction specified.
 I also implemented more LC-3 instructions such as JMP, LD/LDR, and ST/STR, but ran into a problem with JMP instruction not properly working which I explain later on.

-The test code in Assemble is:
+The test code in Assembly is:
 ADD R2, R2 #6
 ADD R1, R1, #6
 AND R3, R2, R1